baptiste-roullin/tweet-to-toot/README.md

 ## Caveats

-- Tweet-To-Toot keeps the Tweetback logic of getting pictures and videos from remote URLs present in your Archive.
-Unfortunately, these URLs may be outdated, even with a few weeks old export.
-Workarounds if you get a error:
-	- Move all the content from the folder `tweets_media` of your archive to the `media` folder of this project.
-	- Or request a fresh export.
 - Twitter can show threads with deleted messages in the middle.
 We can't.
 Workaround: Use it twice and the second time specifiy a `concatWith` option.
 - Use `wait` generously.
 With media, the default rate limit of your instance can be quickly reached.
 - Mastodon doesn't officially support a way for instances to customize a limit to message length.
 So this tool assumes a default length of 500 caracters.
 When used with the `--merge` parameter, it can result in truncated messages.